vladzcloudius/java-driver/CONTRIBUTING.md

 mvn test -Pshort
 ```

 The default is "unit".
-Each profile runs the ones before it ("short" runs unit, etc.)
+Each profile runs only their own category ("short" will *not* run "unit").

 Integration tests use [CCM](https://github.com/pcmanus/ccm) to bootstrap Cassandra instances.
 Two Maven properties control its execution: